Taxes And Compounding (Dividend Taxes)

 The blue line is 9% compounded for 40 years without taxes, while the pink line subtracts 25% taxes on unrealized gains every year.
 By delaying taxes you more than double your wealth.
 Quite a difference!

-Obviously, the tax-scenario is a bit unrealistic because unrealized capital gains are not taxed, so let’s change the circumstances a bit:
+Obviously, the tax scenario is a bit unrealistic because unrealized capital gains are not taxed, so let’s change the circumstances a bit:

 Let’s assume you own shares in Microsoft worth 25 000 with a cost price of only 5 000.
 You have turned bearish on Microsoft and would like to switch to Berkshire shares, but unfortunately, the shares are in a taxable account.
 You estimate Microsoft can only compound at 8% over the next decade, while Berkshire’s can compound at 12%.
-A switch to Microsoft needs to take into consideration the effect of the tax rate of 30%.
-If you sell Microsoft, you will only have 19 000 to reinvest because of 6 000 in taxes (20 000 x 30%).
-If your future estimated returns are correct, the alternatives are like this:

 Value today | Value in 10 years | CAGR | |